upcliujie/mesa/docs/codingstyle.rst

 Mesa is over 20 years old and the coding style has evolved over time.
 Some old parts use a style that's a bit out of date.
-Different sections of mesa can use different coding style as set in the local EditorConfig (.editorconfig) and/or Emacs (.dir-locals.el) file.
+Different sections of mesa can use different coding style as set in the local EditorConfig (:file:`.editorconfig`) and/or Emacs (:file:`.dir-locals.el`) file.
 Alternatively the following is applicable.
 If the guidelines below don't cover something, try following the format of existing, neighboring code.

 Basic formatting guidelines